pleumann/pasta80/README.md

   * Please have [hdfmonkey](https://github.com/gasman/hdfmonkey) ready for manipulating the SD card image.
   * If you're on MacOS or Linux, you also need `mono` because CSpect is a .NET application.

 As mentioned before, everything that is in your `PATH` should be detected automatically.
 There are some exceptions, though, so it makes sense to copy `misc/.pasta80.cfg` to your home directory and adapt it.
+Use the `--config` parameter to let PASTA/80 check your setup and get feedback on what is in place and what is missing.

 ## Application Gallery